dashn98/SheInnovates19/Question Bank.md

 Convert Binary to Decimal: What is 0001 in decimal?
 A. 0 B. 3 C. 4.
 D 1 (correct)

 Which of the following is a programming conditional statement that, if proved true, performs a function or displays information?
 A. if-else statement (correct) B. if-or statment C. or-else statement D. for loop

-Medium: Execute basic statements x = "Hello World" print(x)
+Medium: Execute basic statements

+x = "Hello World"
+print(x)
 The code above would output?
 A. Hello World (correct) B. x C. x = "Hello World" D. "Hello World"

+x = 5
+if x == 5
+{
+  print(x)
+}
+else
+{
+  print("x is not 5")
+}
+The code above would output?
+A. x is not 5 B. nothing C. 5 (correct) D. 6

 Hard: Algorithm questions?